Finder's Pick for

-58.com Inc is an internet content & information business based in the US.
-58-com shares (WUBA) are listed on the NYSE and all prices are listed in US Dollars.
-58-com employs 21,743 staff and has a market cap (total outstanding shares value) of USD$8.4 billion.
+58-com is an internet content & information business based in the US.
+58-com stocks (WUBA.US) are listed on the NYSE and all prices are listed in US Dollars.
+58-com employs 21,743 staff and has a market cap (total outstanding stock value) of $8.4 billion.

 |Dividend yield||N/A (0%)|

 Note: The dollar amounts in the table below are in Canadian dollars.

 The technical analysis gauge below displays real-time ratings for the timeframes you select.
 This is not a recommendation, however.
 It represents a technical analysis based on the most popular technical indicators: Moving Averages, Oscillators and Pivots.
 Finder might not concur and takes no responsibility.

 Valuing 58-com stock is incredibly difficult, and any metric has to be viewed as part of a bigger picture of 58-com's overall performance.
 However, analysts commonly use some key metrics to help gauge the value of a stock.